pea-nut-z/connect-four-app-client-server/README.md

 In single-player mode, you are playing against Peanutbot (AI player).
 In multiplayer mode, a game starts when two players are connected.
 The third player connected to multiplayer mode will get an alert that the server is full, but they can play in single-player mode.

-**Calculation**
+### Calculation

 Played: number of games you played
 Won: number of times you won
 Round: number of games for the current session

-These trackers increment under different game results and circumstances for each player.
+These trackers increment under different game results and scenarios when each player triggers the Replay or Quit button.

 Game over: